 This beautiful bronze monument by British sculptor Vernon March is in Orillia, on the shores of Lake Couchiching in Ontario, Canada.
 It was erected in 1925 for the 300th anniversary of French explorer Samuel de Champlain’s visit to the area.
-Champlain was looking for a shorter passage to the West Indies.
-He explored and mapped the St. Lawrence waterway and parts of the Great Lakes, built the first settlement in New France, Quebec, and established fur trading with native peoples.
+Champlain was initially looking for a shorter passage to China.
+He explored Acadia for three years, then mapped the St. Lawrence waterway and parts of the Great Lakes, built the first settlement in New France, Quebec, and established fur trading with native peoples.
 He befriended the Hurons, pushed for their christianization and participated in their war against the Iroquois tribes.
 He became governor of New France until his death in 1635.

 I don’t know how many aboriginal people are depicted on monuments across North America, I’m guessing not many.
 I’m reading that the positioning of the native figures below Champlain and at the feet of the fur trader and the missionary is raising questions amongst the aboriginal community.
 I found the inscription on the commemorative plaque quite offensive towards native people, showing the mentality of earlier times…